 The MODE registers are SCK updated by default.
-If they are configured as VD-updated registers by writing Address 0xB4 = 0x03FF and Address 0xB5 = 0xFC00, the new MODE information is updated on the second VD falling edge after the write occurs, rather than on the first VD falling edge.
-See Figure 66 for an example.
+If they are configured as VD-updated registers by writing Address 0xB4 = 0x03FF and Address 0xB5 = 0xFC00, the new MODE information is updated on the second VD falling edge after the write occurs, rather than on the first VD falling edge (see Figure 53).

-Table 39.
+Table 20.
 MODE Registers-VD Updated